SuperThunder/SmallProjects/README.md

 HISTORY--------------------------------------------------------------------------------------------------------------------

+09/08/14: So much stuff I'll probably forget most of it.
+Finished trigfunctions class, redid the noofangles counting system, turned the results printing system into something acceptable, fixed noofangles and results system after they promptly broke again.

 08/08/14: Scrapped the crappy rightsolve and nonrightsolve methods for a class under which all the solving functions are contained, which will be called from main or a central solving method/class that derives from the trigfunctions class.
 Still to add to the trigfunctions class is functions/methods (w/e they're called for this implementation) that are for a case of two angles and one side known.